MetaportCo/build-with-mowblox/NFT_Game/Section_1/Lesson_5_Deploy_To_Goerli.md

 Okay — lets get to actually programming our game logic now :).

 ### 🚨 Progress report!
-*Pls do this or Farza will be sad :(*

-Post a screenshot in #progress of your epic NFTs on Pixxiti.
+Post a screenshot with the caption #progress of your epic NFTs on Pixxiti.
 Perhaps even tweet it out and tell the world what you've done!
-Be sure to give @_buildspace tag as well :).
-We love to see people's tweets, it always gives us a dose of dopamine/motivation.
-Plus -- your tweet could help get new people to get into web3.
-You never know who may see it and get inspired to start hacking!!!
+Be sure to give @mowblox tag as well :).